Why virtual terrain?

 Africa:

-even 4 dimensions so exiting as I have found in the decision taking field
+so exiting as I have found in the decision taking field that politicians operate

-that politicians operate in 3D is far more real than two dimensions.
-Even
+in 3D is far more real than two dimensions.
+Even unsophisticated tribesmen will

 (January 31, 1998)

-representation of the planet, into which we can embed vast quantities of
+the planet, into which we can embed vast quantities of geo-referenced

-planners, history and geography teachers, safari leaders, game designers,
+history and geography teachers, safari leaders, game designers, environmental

-environmental scientists, chambers of commerce, landscape architects, real
+scientists, chambers of commerce, landscape architects, real estate professionals,

-park service employees, city planners, environmental czars, and curious kids
+city planners, environmental czars, and curious kids have in common?

 They all need Virtual Landscapes."